rastaturin/CSC-555-DNA/README.md

 (+10pts) bonus points for implementations that allow the user to enter the web link to an amino acid sequence such as in http://www.ebi.ac.uk/ena/data/... and outputs the list of protein names and links to their info such as in http://www.uniprot.org/uniprot...
 (1st column in proteins.csv), in addition to the info in a), b) and c).

+## Installation

+The application was made using Python(Flask framework)/SQLite for backend and jQuery lib for frontend.
+It requires `Flask` and `BeautifulSoup` packages to be installed.

+To start the app run the following commands `FLASK_APP=app.py`
+`flask run`

+Then open `http://localhost:5000` in your browser.

 ## Authors

 * **Alexey Rastaturin** - 90725